sanand0/til/llms.md

 - 12 May 2025.
 I explored the real-time avatar space.
 Heygen seems to be the easiest to use, but even that is complex and expensive ($99/mo).
 We may need to wait a few months for avatars to explode.
 - 12 May 2025. ⭐ Model reliability is a huge enabler for performance.
 As models become more reliable, they can work autonomously for longer and that is another kind of scaling.
 [Vending Bench](https://andonlabs.com/evals/vending-bench)
 - 12 May 2025.
 ChatGPT, Gemini, etc. have become lead generation engines.
 Chat Bot Optimization (CBO), is it?
 [WhatsApp + ChatGPT](https://chatgpt.com/share/68215e14-9870-800c-a8e0-4fe476f48cc5)
 - 10 May 2025.
 Vibe coding is like getting others' code to work, which is exactly what most devs do.
-[Simon Willison](https://simonwillison.net/2025/May/8/ashley-willis/)
+[Simon Willison](https://simonwillison.net/2025/May/8/ashley-willis/) #ai-coding
 - 09 May 2025.
 Trust, attitudes and use of artificial intelligence surveyed ~1,000 people across 47 countries on their views on AI.
 [PDF](https://mbs.edu/-/media/PDF/Research/Trust_in_AI_Report.pdf)
   - Emerging economies trust and use AI more.
 It's an opportunity to leapfrog.
   - 26% of students use AI daily (vs 17% employees).
 Efficiency is the main benefit.